MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-entities.md

 ---
-title: Cloud App Security Entities API
+title: Defender for Cloud Apps Entities API
 description: This article provides information about using the Entities API. ms.date: 03/27/2020 ms.topic: reference